 Interests: Labor history, oil, social movements, revolutions, development of capitalism

-He has published two monographs in Dutch and German, titled respectively Het andere Iran: van de revolutie tot vandaag [The other Iran: from the revolution to the present] (Ambo/Anthos 2009) and Der andere Iran: Geschichte und Kultur von 1900 bis zur Gegenwart [The Other Iran: History and Culture from 1900 to the present] (C.H.
+Jafari has published two monographs in Dutch and German, titled respectively Het andere Iran: van de revolutie tot vandaag [The other Iran: from the revolution to the present] (Ambo/Anthos 2009) and Der andere Iran: Geschichte und Kultur von 1900 bis zur Gegenwart [The Other Iran: History and Culture from 1900 to the present] (C.H.
 Beck, 2010).
-He is also a co-editor of Iran in the Middle East: Transnational Encounters and Social History (IB Tauris, 2015) and a volume titled Worlds of Labor Turned Upside Down: Labor Relations and Revolutions in Global Perspective (Brill, forthcoming).
+He is also a co-editor of Worlds of Labor Turned Upside Down: Labor Relations and Revolutions in Global Perspective (Brill, 2021) and, Iran in the Middle East: Transnational Encounters and Social History (IB Tauris, 2015).
+His articles have appeared in various peer-reviewed journals, including Labor History, International Labor and Working-Class History, Workers of the World - International Journal on Strikes and Social Conflicts.

 Before joining the Sharmin and Bijan Mossavar-Rahmani Center for Iran and Persian Gulf Studies as a Postdoctoral Research Associate, Jafari was a lecturer at the History Department of the University of Amsterdam (2017-2019), and a visiting scholar at SOAS (2011) and Columbia University (New York, 2014).